Grab Holdings: Driver issues

 On 4 March 2017, a drunk foreign man reportedly attacked a GrabCar driver in Singapore.
 The man was then arrested and jailed two weeks for his offence.
 On 26 October, a Grab driver was killed in Pasay, Philippines by a suspect disguised as a legitimate passenger, who subsequently fled with the victim's vehicle and personal belongings.
 The suspect finally surrendered to police two weeks later and confessed that he accidentally killed the latter after the victim refused to give his money.
-Claims out of Chiang Mai in November 2018 accuse Grab of pushing tuk-tuk renters and drivers out of business, which also resulted in violent encounter with enranged tuk-tuk driver in earlier October.

 In order to reduce the number of incidents between passengers and drivers, Grab has implemented a number of safety features.
 Grab installed an emergency button in the app in 2018.
 Later the same year, Grab rolled out a telematics program to encourage safe driving behaviour for its drivers.
 In 2019, Grab began asking passengers to take a selfie before riding for identify verification.

-In light of COVID-19, Grab announced in April 2020 that top management salaries would be slashed by 20 percent and employees were encouraged to take up voluntary no-pay leave in an effort to manage cost.
-It was further announced in June 2020 that Grab would be cutting 360 employees, which was just under 5 percent of the total headcount then across their South East Asia offices.

 Regulation

 In the Philippines, GrabCar was fully legalised after being accredited as a Transportation Network Company (TNC) by the Land Transportation Franchising and Regulatory Board (LTFRB) in 2015.
 In 2016, Grab motorbike taxi services of Grab and Uber were suspended on claims the services are breaking local rules and clashing with registered transport companies.
 Further crackdown on the services was continued in early 2017 when a Thai transport official asked the government to ban them although little efforts being done as both services have gain popularity among Thais and foreign visitors in the country.
 In 2019, it was reported that the Thai government is taking steps to legalise Grab taxi services.
+In 2021, the Thai government approved a draft ministerial regulation, allowing Grab to operate taxi services legally in the area.
+The regulation allows for vehicles containing up to seven seats which were registered as personal cars to also be used as taxis.

 In Singapore, laws that legalised the service were passed in February 2017.
 A few months later, the Land Transport Authority (LTA) in Singapore introduced a new regulation requiring private hire cars to have Private Hire Car Driver's Vocational Licence (PDVL) which took effect in July 2017.

 On 4 April 2017, the Malaysian government tabled amendments to existing transport laws that would regulate transport application services and protect drivers from harassment.
 Through the amendment, Grab and Uber vehicles were classified as public service vehicles as part of the move to legalise both services in its efforts to transform the country's public transport services.
 The amendments were passed by the Parliament of Malaysia on 28 July 2017, which directly legalised both services to operate in the country.